sc-ventures/cloudbreak-documentation/docs/security.md

 #### Default Cluster Security Groups

-For clusters, by default Cloudbreak allows you to select from two default security groups (that will be created automatically during cluster create):
+For clusters, Cloudbreak provides the following security group settings.
+If you do not modify these settings, the following security rules will be created.

-* default-ambari-security-group
-* default-security-group

-These security groups is configured to limit inbound network traffic to a minimal set of ports.
-Alternatively, you can select from your existing set of security groups, which can be modified using the cloud provider tooling.
+You can modify these rules either when creating a cluster or later using the cloud provider tools.
+Furthermore, as an alternative to creating new security groups, you can select from your existing set of security groups, which can be modified using the cloud provider tools.

-**Cluster Host Group with Ambari Server (default-ambari-security-group)**
+**Cluster Host Group with Ambari Server**

 | Inbound Port | Description |
 |---|---|